 Of course, this isn’t as bad as storing sunscreen in the car as the temperature won’t rise as much.
 But, if you want your sunscreen to work its best and last that little bit longer, avoid any place that’s under direct sunlight.

-Somewhere cool, dark and dry.
+Always store your sunscreen somewhere cool, dark and dry.
 I keep mine in a drawer in my bedroom.
-It fits the bill well, especially in London, when the weather really gets that hot.
+It fits the bill well, especially in London, when the weather rarely gets that hot.

 Still, I always put a bag of silica gels in there, just to keep the drawer dry.
-Silica gels are great at absorbing the excess moisture caused by humidity that would make our sunscreens (and everything else) go bad quickly.
+Silica gels are great at absorbing the excess moisture caused by humidity that would make your sunscreen (and everything else) go bad faster.